Sarah Herring Sorin: U.S. Supreme Court cases

 Her next appearance involved mining tax issues.
 In an opinion delivered by Justice Oliver Wendell Holmes, they lost their argument.
 The case did lead to mining companies pushing for statutory revisions to tax laws, which led to the enactment of the Bullion Law, which Herring & Sorin drafted.

 Sarah's third appearance before the nation's highest court occurred after her father's death.
 Sorin was helping her attorney brother-in-law Selim M. Franklin on a title case that was argued before the court.

 Her fourth case was her landmark case, Work v.
 United Globe Mines, where she became the first woman to argue a case, unassisted and unaccompanied by a male attorney, on November 6, 1913.
-This event secured Sarah's place in national legal history.
 The written brief presented to the court was solely in Sarah's name, and she gave the final arguments by herself.
 Her accomplishment was noted in many newspapers, including the New York Times.
-The Women's Lawyers' Journal stated that Sarah's argument was "one of the most brilliant ever presented to that court by a woman".

 On January 5, 1914, Chief Justice White rendered the Court's decision in favor of Sarah and her client, United Globe Mines.

 Last days and recognition

-After her father's death in 1912, Sarah moved her practice to Globe, Arizona, closer to the Sorin Ranch.
-Sarah was the corporate counsel for both the Old Dominion Copper Company and the United Globe Mines, which was part of the Phelps Dodge mining empire.
+After her father's death in 1912, Sorin moved her practice to Globe, Arizona, closer to the Sorin Ranch.
+Sorin was the corporate counsel for both the Old Dominion Copper Company and the United Globe Mines, which was part of the Phelps Dodge mining empire.

-Not long after her triumph in the U.S. Supreme Court in January 1914, Sarah had to travel to Tombstone to deal with her father's estate.
-Shortly after she fell ill and died of pneumonia on April 30, 1914, in Globe, with her husband at her side.
+Not long after her triumph in the U.S. Supreme Court in January 1914, Sorin travelled to Tombstone to deal with her father's estate.
+Shortly after, she fell ill.
+Sorin died of pneumonia on April 30, 1914, in Globe, with her husband at her side.
 A ceremony was held in Tucson at her sister's home.
 Her obituary was carried on the front page of several newspapers and a special resolution was prepared by the Arizona State Bar Association.
 Both Sarah and Thomas Sorin are buried at Evergreen Cemetery in Tucson.

 In 1985 Sarah Herring Sorin was admitted into the Arizona Women's Hall of Fame.

 In 1999, the Arizona Women Lawyers Association created an annual Sarah Sorin Award.

-The state that produced the first woman to present a case unassisted to the United States Supreme Court also later produced the first woman Justice of the Supreme Court, Justice Sandra Day O'Connor, and the first woman Chief Justice of a state supreme court, Lorna Lockwood.